 By Debra J’Anthony, Executive Director

-Join the Academy of Music for its Grand Re-opening following interior renovations: new seats, repainting of the auditorium, refinishing the oak floors and more.
-The Grand Re-opening on October 17th will feature a premiere production, Nobody’s Girl, a screwball comedy based on real events that took place at the theater in the 1940s.
+Join the Academy of Music at Nobody’s Girl on October 17th & 18th for its Grand Re-opening following interior renovations: new seats, repainting of the auditorium, refinishing the oak floors and more.